Niamorro/Netleaf/README.md

 ![template](https://github.com/Niamorro/Netleaf/assets/123011549/1b4c43d9-2db6-413d-951d-df0648d19992)

-Netleaf is a powerful and user-friendly network scanning tool built with Python and PySide6.
+Netleaf is a simple and user-friendly network scanning tool built with Python and PySide6.
 It provides both IP and port scanning capabilities with a clean and intuitive graphical user interface.

 ## Features